41st Annual National Conference on Faith-Based Service

 November 8-11, 2018

-This November, over 150 staff members of faith-based volunteer programs, campus personnel, and other partners will gather for the National Conference on Faith-Based Service in Baltimore, Md.
-The National Conference is an opportunity for those involved in faith-based service to come together to learn new skills, share their experience and expertise, and network with their colleagues.
+In November 2018, over 150 staff members of faith-based volunteer programs, campus personnel, and other partners gathered for the National Conference on Faith-Based Service in Baltimore, MD.

-This year's conference theme is "Lead with Courage, Follow with Faith."
-Dynamic keynote speakers, fifteen engaging workshop sessions, leadership cohorts, and panel discussions will guide participants in creative and effective ways to grow as leaders in faith-based service.
-This year, a special session for current and former volunteers will take place on Saturday, November 10th.
+The theme was "Lead with Courage, Follow with Faith."
+Dynamic keynote speakers, fifteen engaging workshop sessions, leadership cohorts, and panel discussions guided participants in creative and effective ways to grow as leaders in faith-based service.

 |Nov.
 8||Nov.
 9||Nov.
 10||Nov.
 11|